 - A list of all courses you would like to take during both terms of your first year.

-In closing, let me say how much my colleagues and I look forward to meeting you and getting to know you during your studies at McGill.
+We look forward to meeting you and getting to know you during your studies at McGill University.